DomGallego/hotkey-auto-screenshot-mllm-query/README.md

 4. Operation
     - Press Ctrl+Alt+1 to capture a screenshot
     - Enter your question about the screenshot
-    - View the Gemini model's response and analysis statistics
+    - View the Gemini model's response and analyse statistics

 5. Exit